 Most Reverend Allen H. Vigneron, Archbishop of Detroit: “It is a blessing for me to have this opportunity to commend St. Paul Street Evangelization, which you have established here in the Archdiocese of Detroit after having begun in Portland, Oregon, and which has grown tremendously in the past year, with teams evangelizing across the country and beyond.”
 (Read full text here)

 Most Reverend Michael W. Warfel, Bishop of Great Falls-Billings, MT: “I am happy to provide you with this letter of commendation for St. Paul Street Evangelization … Evangelization has been a top priority for me since arriving in the diocese of Great Falls-Billings and it is my hope that this organization will get more people involved with sharing our Catholic faith.”
 (Read full text here)

-Most Reverend J. Douglas Deshotel, D.D., V.G, Auxiliary Bishop of Dallas: “Bishop Farrell … is happy to encourage the work of evangelization especially during this Year of Faith … May the Holy Spirit guide you in the work of evangelization and open the hearts of those to whom you bring the good news of the Gospel.”
-(Read full text here)
+Most Reverend J. Douglas Deshotel, D.D., V.G, Bishop of Lafayette, LA: “Bishop Farrell … is happy to encourage the work of evangelization especially during this Year of Faith … May the Holy Spirit guide you in the work of evangelization and open the hearts of those to whom you bring the good news of the Gospel.”
+(Read full text here; Second Letter; Third Letter)

 Steve Ray: “Street evangelism is as old as the gospel itself.
 The Apostles of our Lord Jesus Christ were the first street preachers announcing the good news of salvation and the Church in the streets of the Roman Empire.
 This tradition was practiced by the great saints throughout history and is alive again with and spreading across the globe.
 The faithful Catholics who make up St. Paul Street Evangelism live up to their name.
 Support them, follow them, join them!”